ESSA

 Some highlights of ESSA:

-• Advances equity by upholding critical protections for high-need students
+- Advances equity by upholding critical protections for high-need students

-• Enhanced expectations for college and career preparation
+- Enhanced expectations for college and career preparation

-• Ensures that statewide assessments provide information to educators, students, families and communities
+- Ensures that statewide assessments provide information to educators, students, families and communities

-• Increases access to high-quality preschool
+- Increases access to high-quality preschool

-• Maintains accountability expectations for low-performing schools
+- Maintains accountability expectations for low-performing schools

-• Supports evidence-based interventions
+- Supports evidence-based interventions

-TEA and Statewide Initiative Links
+Additional ESSA Programs TEA and Resource Links